BitcoinDesign/Guide/guide/glossary/index.md

 ### Gap limit

-Wallets generally create 20 addresses and watch them for incoming transactions.
-As addresses are used, new ones are generated.
-If a wallet is imported into an application and it has received bitcoin on addresses 21 and higher, then those will not be found initially.
-This may cause problems for users.
-For more, see [BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#Address_gap_limit).
+For performance reasons, on-chain wallets generally only create 20 addresses and watch them for incoming transactions.
+As addresses are used, new ones are generated and watched.
+As only 20 consecutive unused addresses are being watched, incoming transactions on the 21st address and beyond will not be detected.
+This may cause problems for users when importing wallets.
+For more, see [BIP 44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#Address_gap_limit) and [this article](https://blog.lopp.net/mind-the-bitcoin-address-gap/).

 ### Hash